-I recommend Namecheap for your hosting company.
-They are pretty cheap and you can install WordPress with one click!
+I recommend Siteground for your hosting company.
+I’ve been with them for years, and you can install WordPress with one click!

 Once you choose your hosting company, you have to register your domain name with them.
 This is where you will be able to drop the .Wordpress.com off of your site link!

 Once you’ve done that, you can install WordPress.
 Many hosting companies (if not all) come with one-click WordPress installation.
 You can literally have it up and running in 5 minutes!